Golden moment: Jackson 1st Black woman speedskating medalist

 Jackson’s skin color makes her an anomaly at the speedskating oval.
 She joined fellow American Shani Davis as the only Black athletes to win long-track medals at the Olympics.

-“I just hope that it will do something for the sport,” Jackson said of her groundbreaking victory.
-“Hopefully, more people will see this and be like, ‘Ohhh, maybe I should try some of these winter sports.’”
+”I just hope that it will do something for the sport,” Jackson said. ”Hopefully, more people will see this and be like, `Ohhh, maybe I should try some of these winter sports.”’

+Academy Award-winning actress Viola Davis was among those lauding Jackson’s groundbreaking victory.

 Back in Florida, Jackson’s longtime inline coach, Renee Hildebrand, cheered her on at an early-morning watch party thrown by one of her roller sport sponsors, Bont.